 Below are the advantages of B-Tree:

-- B-Tree facilitates ordered sequential access, and so it works effectively as compared to a hash table.
+- B-Tree facilitates ordered sequential access, which works more effectively than a hash table.

-- It allows iterations over items in a much similar way as what is supported by a binary tree.
+- A B-Tree enables iterations over items similar to what a binary tree supports.
 The iterations arrange the items in the proper order (ascending or descending) as required.

-- The tree can have millions of items stored in it, and through its flat structure, it facilitates easy and efficient traversal through the data.
+- The tree can store millions of items, and its flat structure facilitates easy and efficient traversal through the data.

-- When there are millions of records, then deleting a record from a table can turn out to be expensive, because the table may need to be rewritten.
-However, if B-Tree is used to handle sequential access to the table, or if the entire data is stored in the nodes of B-Tree, then deletion operation can be made simpler.
+- When there are millions of records, deleting a record from a table can be expensive because the table may need to be rewritten.
+Using a B-Tree to handle sequential access to the table or storing the entire data in B-Tree nodes can simplify the deletion operation.

-B-Tree is one of those data structures that efficiently assist in data operations including insertion, deletion, and traversal.
-The usefulness of data structure as this is evident not in small applications but is impactful in real-world situations that involve very large datasets.
+B-Tree is a data structure that efficiently assists in data operations, including insertion, deletion, and traversal.
+The usefulness of data structure is evident not in small applications but is impactful in real-world situations involving huge datasets.